HeZhang1994/video-audio-tools/README.md

 ## Motivation

-Only low resolution videos that downloaded from Youtube have audio.
+Only low resolution videos that downloaded from YouTube have audio.
 Adding audio to the related high resolution video leads to better watching experience.

 <i>Last updated: 12/02/2019</i>